clarkritchie/terraform-things/s3-remote-state/README.md

-# shared/backend-remote-state
+# s3-remote-state

-Set up a shared state (with Dynamo DB and S3) for use with Terraform.
+Set up a shared state with Dynamo DB and S3 for use with Terraform.

 ## Links